hpatnadeeshan/MS-2/README.md

 ### Design

+ ##### Game Objective:

+The objective of Bunny Hop Memory is to guide a bunny safely to its home while playing a memory card game. player needs to match pairs of carrot cards to earn points while avoiding traps and dog cards.
+The game consists of multiple levels, and player's goal is to successfully complete all levels.

+ ##### Game Elements:

+**Cards:** The game is primarily played with a set of cards.
+Each card can be one of three types: carrot, trap, or dog.

+_Carrot Cards:_ Matching pairs of carrot cards earns player 10 points.
+_Trap Cards:_ Matching trap cards results in a loss of 5 points.
+_Dog Cards:_ Selecting a dog card ends the game, and player loses.

+**Timer:** There's a timer displayed on the screen to keep track of the time player spends playing the game.

+**Score:** player's current score is displayed on the screen.
+Player earns points by matching carrot cards and loses points for matching trap cards.

+**Levels:** The game consists of multiple levels, each with an increasing number of cards.
+Player needs to complete each level to progress in the game.

+**Rabbit Path:** A visual representation of the bunny's progress is shown on a path.
+As you complete levels, the bunny moves closer to its home.

 #### Colour Scheme

 I used a color space to select a color palette for the game, which is generated based on the background color.
 I primarily applied these colors to the cards and buttons within the feedback modal.